luizbgomide/sovereign/examples.md

 The players just defeated the [Black Wyrm of Brandonsford](https://rancourt.substack.com/p/review-the-black-wyrm-of-brandonsford) and hauled its hoard back to town, everyone reaching level 3.

-**GM**: The citizens of brandonsford ecstatic that you've slain the beast, and the revelry continues well into the week.
-Many of the folks you've met or helped come to pay their respect, Bently of the clumsy fox, Warwick, hand in hand with Ingrid, Father William, and even George the hunter seems to be in better spirits.
+**GM**: The citizens of Brandonsford are ecstatic that you've slain the beast, and the revelry continues well into the week.
+Many of the folks you've met or helped offer gratitude: Bently of the clumsy fox, Warwick, hand in hand with Ingrid, Father William, and even George the hunter seems to be in better spirits.
 As the celebrations are winding down, the town reeve, Eric, announces that they'll be memoralizing you along side Brandon as the second saviors of Brandonsford.
+You'll have your own statues!
 Is there anything else you want to do here before we wrap up?

 **Alice**: I'd like to have my character, Huxley, stick around in Brandonsford for a few years.
 Settle in.
 Help Rebuild.